Mexican Pot Roast in the Ninja Foodi is so easy to make and tastes delicious! It's a great twist on a classic one-pot meal!

 The first thing you want to do is take your meat out of the refrigerator and let it come to room temp, this takes about an hour.
 You don't want to leave your chuck roast out of the fridge longer than 2 hours or bacteria may start to grow.

 The second thing is to prepare your seasoning blend.
-Combine 2 tsp sea salt, 4 tsp cumin, 2 tsp smoked paprika, 1 tsp garlic powder, and 1 tsp of ground chipotle.
+Combine 2 teaspoon sea salt, 4 teaspoon cumin, 2 teaspoon smoked paprika, 1 teaspoon garlic powder, and 1 teaspoon of ground chipotle.
 Of course, if you don't want your Mexican Pot Roast spicy, leave out the chipotle pepper.
 Researve 1 ½ Tablespoons for the rice and bean mixture and the rest will be used on the chuck roast.

 Measure out your rice and beans and give them a quick rinse using a fine sieve strainer or colander.